LeonorPDX/LeonorPDX.github.io/_posts/2020-12-10-portfolio_site_is_live.markdown

 Once you've done some work on identifying your personal brand, try to distill its essence to a few key-words or a key-phrase.
 For instance, I consider my brand key-words to be: big-picture thinker, detail oriented, and interpretation specialist.
 My key-phrase could be that I “never lose sight of the forest for the trees,” meaning I excel in big-picture thinking while maintaining close attention to detail; this phrase also captures my affinity for the outdoors and love of language.

 Choosing color and design elements that align with your brand doesn't have to be hard; it can happen organically as you simply select colors and designs that appeal to you.
-You can also do web searches for the key words of your brand plus "color scheme" or "design scheme."
+You can also do web searches for the key-words of your brand plus "color scheme" or "design scheme."
 There are lots of great resources to help you generate ideas like this [blog post](https://visme.co/blog/website-color-schemes/) on color schemes.

 And lastly, be sure to write in a voice that embodies your brand—is your brand Creative?
 Corporate?
 Jack/Jill-of-all-trades looking for scrappy start-up opportunities?
 If you need ideas on tone, look at company websites that reflect your brand and pay attention to their communication styles.

 ## Use a custom URL

 There are lots of reasonably priced options for domain registration and web hosting.
 I used [Netlify](https://www.netlify.com/); they provide domain registration and hosting all for one low annual fee.
-You just link Netlify to your GitHub repo and they will automaticly deploy updates triggered by changes to the GitHub repo.
+You just link Netlify to your GitHub repo and they will automatically deploy updates triggered by changes to the GitHub repo.
 Plus Netlify automatically issues a SSL certificate, making your site more secure.

 You can also use other hosts like DigitalOcean or Heroku, or purchase your domain registration from a domain registrar like GoDaddy and then point the DNS to a GitHub page.
 Personally, I found Netlify to be a really quick, painless way of getting a site up in a matter of minutes.